 assume you are familiar with my instructions for

 building heaters with 330 Ohm resistors, if not you

-should review them first.
+should review them first for general concepts.
 This page only covers aspects

 of Nichrome wire, refer to my

 Mark Kaye's instructions for information on how to assemble

 Building Nichrome wire heaters involves calculating

 the desired resistance and then using parallel lengths of

 Nichrome wire to obtain that resistance.
 You can obtain